 A. Preparation of the Program Operation

-2. The preparation phase includes identification, assessment, and appraisal of the Program, and various interim processing and decision steps such as concept review, decision meeting, negotiations, Board presentation, signing, and effectiveness.
+2. The preparation phase includes identification, assessment, and appraisal of the Program, and various interim processing and decision steps such as concept review, decision meeting, negotiations, and approval.

 Identification to Concept Review